Dynamical Generation of Spin Current and Phase Slip in Exciton-Polariton Condensates: Physical Background.

 \section{Physical Background.}

 In the absence of external magnetic field the \textquotedblleft spin-up\textquotedblright\ and \textquotedblleft spin-down\textquotedblright \ states $\sigma=\pm$ of noninteracting polaritons, or their linearly polarized superpositions, are degenerate corresponding to the right $\left( \sigma_{+}\right) $ and left $\left( \sigma_{-}\right) $ circular polarizations of external photons.
-The spinor nature of exciton polaritons can therefore be manifested since the spin of the exciton polaritons are essentially free in semiconductor microcavities.
-To illustrate the fully degenerate spinor nature, and as a first step, to reach a good approximation of this case, the Zeeman energy must be much smaller than the interaction energy, thus we shall consider only the case of zero magnetic field.
-Since the interaction between two exciton polaritons depends on their total spins (singlet or triplet), the spin states of the exciton polaritons can be changed after the scattering.
+The spinor nature of exciton polaritons can therefore be manifested since the spin are essentially free in semiconductor microcavities.
+To illustrate the fully degenerate spinor nature, and as a first step, the Zeeman energy must be much smaller than the interaction energy.
+Thus we shall consider only the case of zero magnetic field achieving a good approximation in the following.
+Since the interaction between exciton polaritons depends on their total spins (singlet or triplet), their spin states may be changed after the scattering.
 The spin-dependent interactions cause the polariton spin states exchange.
 Moreover, additional mixing may comes from the longitudinal-transverse (LT) splitting of polaritons (referred to as the Maialle mechanism) \cite{PanzariniPRB1999} and from structural anisotropies \cite{DasbachPRB2005}.